anson-li/squad-maker/NOTES.md

 * Finding the average of any value is simply finding the maximum of any value and dividing it by count.
 So we can calculate up to maximum (like most partition/packing problems).
 * We have a 'variance' we need to identify.
 Whether or not the subsets are within an acceptable range is also important!
-  * Options: continue to iterate, increasing the variance measurement each time.
+  * Options: continue to iterate, increasing the variance measurement each time, or continue to a set limit.
+But we /can't/ set an arbitrary limit because there's no situation where we're allowed to return false here!

 ## Algorithm Implementation